 Back before we changed our diet, Alton Brown’s marshmallow recipe was one of my favorite treats to make.
 But wIth corn syrup, corn starch and traditional sugar, it’s just not something I want to make now.
 So, I changed it up to be “cleaner!”
 Of course, this is something to use sparingly, but at least now I can give them to my kids for roasting or for hot cocoa and not feel too bad about it!
+A new way to use cream cheese is to make it into a frosting and add to hot cocoa.

 Recipe: Homemade Marshmallows for the Clean Eater